-The number of directors of the corporation is a minimum of 3 and maximum of 6.
+The number of directors of the corporation is up to eight (8)

 To change the number of directors, members need to pass a special resolution at a general meeting or AGM to change the rule book.
 Such a resolution needs to be in the notice calling that meeting.